Welcome to the Computational Sensorimotor Neuroscience lab!

 combine the following experimental and modeling techniques:

-The ultimate goal of all the research conducted in my lab is to
+The main goal of all the research conducted in my lab is to gain

 We are part of the